Orofacial Pain and Temporomandibular Disorders

 There can be many causes for a jaw locking.
 The most common reasons include:

-• Trismus, meaning “muscle spasm”
+Trismus, meaning “muscle spasm”

-• Disc displacements
+Disc displacements

-• Jaw dislocation
+Jaw dislocation

 Diagnosis

 While you may be able to manipulate your jaw back into position and normal function, diagnosing the underlying TMJ disorder is important to prevent future recurrence.
-It is therefore advised to seek specialist treatment to determine an accurate diagnosis for the cause of your jaw lock.
-Our specialists at the Perth Oral Medicine and Dental Sleep Centre are experienced in diagnosing and treating the underlying cause to your jaw locking.
-At your consultation, your specialist will conduct a comprehensive consultation, including an in-depth examination of your TMJ and TMJ function, to better understand the cause of your jaw joint noise.
+It is therefore advised to seek treatment to determine an accurate diagnosis for the cause of your jaw lock.
+Our Clinicians at the Perth Oral Medicine and Dental Sleep Centre are experienced in diagnosing and treating the underlying cause to your jaw locking.
+At your consultation, your Clinician will conduct a comprehensive consultation, including an in-depth examination of your TMJ and TMJ function, to better understand the cause of your jaw joint noise.
 You may also require additional testing such as an MRI or a CT scan of your jaw joints to get more information about any underlying TMJ dysfunction.

 Treatment